 Fact: Everyone is at risk for skin cancer, though cases are most prevalent in those with lighter skin.
 People with fair skin are at a higher risk of developing skin cancer, especially fair-skinned individuals with freckles, blue or green eyes, and blond, red, or light brown hair.
 However, everyone is at risk of developing skin cancer and should take precautions, including seeking annual skin cancer screenings with a physician.
-In fact, though melanoma is less frequently diagnosed among African Americans, Latinos, and Asians than Caucasians, when found, it is frequently in late stages.
+In fact, though melanoma is less frequently diagnosed among people who are Black, Hispanic, or Asian, when found, it is often in late stages.